SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 Applejack would be last, but not least.
 She is also really cute.
 She would be a very dependable friend.
 She would help with anything you needed.
 She would be real with you and keep your head level.

+Wait...

-Are these pony plushies my friends and I never noticed?
+Are these pony plushies my friends, too, and I just never noticed?

 As the car comes to a halt, I realize we are home.
 What was the point of all that pondering?
-Am I to live in constant existential wonder, or will I yet find peace in my life?
+Am I to live in constant existential wonder, or will I find meaning in my life?
 Do I already have it with the friends who have been right beside me the entire time?
 Before I can finish my thought process, my door is opened.

 Our best friend unbuckles me and says, "I love you," before they pick me up.